 As we made our way upstream our tour guides Rob and Joanne did an excellent job of pointing out anything of interest and telling us what they knew about each spot.

 These green barges are parked at Cox Station Quarry which according to my Google search is the ninth largest sand and gravel quarry in Canada.
-Joanne was saying that the barges can each hold up to 3,000 tonnes and when they are fully loaded, they sink down so that only the green part is exposed.

 We actually went all the way up under the Highway 7 bridge that runs from Harrison Mills.